dan2221/Grupper/README.md

 * Grupper is a Tool created to facilite installing and uninstalling of mods for the game SorR.
 You can manage your mods by an easy way.

+REQUERIMENTS:

+• To run Grupper you need to install Java in your operation system.
+If you don't have yet, you can download it on "www.java.com";

 FEATURES:

 * Install palletes and data files (.wav .fpg) from your favorite mods.